 So, what does GDPR compliance mean for your organization?

-GDPR compliance means that any professional or commercial organization collecting personal data of EU citizens and residents, whether based in the EU or not, shall ensure that their data process and security system follow the data protection standards.
-With the GDPR affecting many industries operating online and processing data of consumers as well as employees, GDPR compliance is not only a mandatory responsibility, but also an essential part of risk management for any organization.
+GDPR compliance means that any professional or commercial organization collecting personal data of EU citizens and residents, whether based in the EU or not, shall ensure that their data process and security system follow the data protection standards and their employees’ associated GDPR compliance training courses.
+With the GDPR affecting many industries operating online and processing data of consumers as well as employees, GDPR compliance is not only a mandatory responsibility but also an essential part of risk management for any organization.

 Non-compliance would not only put the company’s reputation at stake, but also lead to a large penalty that can range from €20 million or 4 percent of a company’s global annual revenue.
 Data controllers (any organization or entity that decides on the purpose and procedures of the collected data) and data processors (third parties/ outside services performing the data processing under data controller’s authorization) are equally liable in compliance.
 If the data processor fails to comply with GDPR’s data protection regulations, then it also makes the data controller non-compliant.